Ian-Marcel-Castrejon-Cuevas/TITAN/README.md

 ## Installation 🛠️

-Follow these steps to set up and run `cadnux-app` locally:
+Follow these steps to set up and run `TITAN` locally:

 ### Prerequisites